Refugium (population biology): Simple environment examples of temperature

 One can provide a simple explanation of refugia involving core temperatures and exposure to sunlight.
-In the northern hemisphere, north-facing sites on hills or mountains, and places at higher elevations count as cold sites.
+In the Northern Hemisphere, north-facing sites on hills or mountains, and places at higher elevations count as cold sites.
 The reverse are sun- or heat-exposed, lower-elevation, south-facing sites: hot sites.
-(The opposite directions apply in the southern hemisphere.)
+(The opposite directions apply in the Southern Hemisphere.)
 Each site becomes a refugium, one as a "cold-surviving refugium" and the other as a "hot-surviving refugium".
 Canyons with deep hidden areas (the opposite of hillsides, mountains, mesas, etc. or other exposed areas) lead to these separate types of refugia.

 A concept not often referenced is that of "sweepstakes colonization": when a dramatic ecological event occurs, for example a meteor strike, and global, multiyear effects occur.
 The sweepstake-winning species happens to already be living in a fortunate site, and their environment is rendered even more advantageous, as opposed to the "losing" species, which immediately fails to reproduce.

+Consequences for disease

+It is hypothesized that the creation of a refugium for bats and carnivores in Thailand may have been a necessary step in Beta-Coronavirus' evolution and jumping from bats to civets, and then to humans, which ultimately caused the COVID-19 pandemic.